elocremarc/Plantbox/README.md

 ## Gphoto2
 Gphoto2 is a Command Line interface for controlling many differnt camera models including most of Canon and Nikon through a USB connection.
 This project was developed on the 60D so be sure to look at the Gphoto2 documentaion to see if your camera is supported. http://gphoto.org/proj/libgphoto2/support.php

-If you don't have Gphoto2 use the following commands:
+Install Gphoto2 with the following commands.
 ```
 $ sudo apt-get install update
 ```